karina4840/java-mini-apps/README.md

 ### Apps
 #### Rock Paper Scissors
+Rock paper scissors is a famous hand game, usually played between two people, and which solves all the arguments from who's doing the dishes or who gets the bigges half of a cookie. <br> You play against a computer which generates a random number from 1 to 3 by a `Math.random()` method and each is assigned to a hand. <br> The results are displayed accordingly, a rock beats scissors, the scissors beat paper, the paper beats the rock.
+If the hands are same, the result "it's a tie" and points are not counted into the final result.
 #### Drum Kit
+The Drum Kit app displays some of the keyboard keys.
+Each key is assigned to a specific sound of a drum.
+The keys can be pressed or clicked in order to play the sound.
+To detect which key was activated I used `switch statement`
 #### Tip Calculator
+The Tip Calculator is designed to calculate the correct tip and total cost of the bill per person.
+It includes most of the appropriate % of tips plus a custom input.
+The Bill and Number of People input accept only valid numbers <br>
 #### Simon Says
+This is a digital version of the Simon Says game.
+To start the game, press any key on the keyboard.
+The game will start by showing the first sequence of colours.
+The right color needs to be pressed in order to continue the game.
+The sequence continues to build up after each press.
+The colors are generated randomly and saved in the new array.
+Each tile has plays a sound when pressed as well as the error message sound.
 #### Counter
+A simple counter which increases, decreases, and resets a number on the screen.
+If the number is negative it turns red, positive turns green, and reset turns backto black.
 #### Colour Flipper
+The Colour Flipper app has an array that contains some colors which get changed when the button is clicked.
+After the click the bacground changes color to a new color that was randomly pulled out of the array.
 #### Countdown App
+The Countdown app allows us to check how many days is left before Christmas.
+The app uses `getDate(), getFullYear(), getMonth(),` methods to get the current date and the date of the holiday in miliseconds, which then is converted in appropriate formats and displayed on the screen.
+The time is updated every second with help of `setInterval()` method.
 ### Built with
 - HTML
 - SASS
 - Flexbox
 - JavaScript
+- jQuery

 <hr>